appwrite/appwrite/docs/references/account/update-session.md

-If session was created using OAuth provider, this method will renew access token.
+Access tokens have limited lifespan and expire to mitigate security risks.
+If session was created using an OAuth provider, this route can be used to "refresh" the access token.